 1. What is one article of clothing you never travel without?

 A wrinkle-resistant black dress.
 They exist in tens of thousands, in every style, for every body type.
 Go out and find yours!
 The key is something with a bit of stretch, which will keep it's shape and keep wrinkles at bay.
 When I pack a black dress, I feel confident knowing that no matter where travel might turn, I will have something to wear that works – day, night, cocktails, you name it.
 I hoard black dresses; whenever I find a good one, I buy it.
-You can see me style one dress 3 different ways here and here.

 2. Packing shoes is tricky because they're often bulky.
 What 3 shoes would you bring on a long trip and why?